So your biography mentions that you were a “teenager UFO investigator.” What exactly does being a UFO investigator involve?

 Since all of your books seem to have strong Jewish themes I'm curious if there are any Jewish science fiction authors that have influenced your writing.

-A Canticle for Liebowitz, which I read back in my UFO-investigator years and which strikes me, each time I dip into it, with how extraordinarily good it is.
+Speaking of which, I’ve long been under the influence of Walter M. Miller’s A Canticle for Liebowitz, which I read back in my UFO-investigator years and which strikes me, each time I dip into it, with how extraordinarily good it is.
 Miller was of course not a “Jewish science fiction author.”
 To judge from Liebowitz, he was a devout Catholic.
 Yet the book is not only deeply engaged with religious issues, but features an enigmatic Jewish character who recurs in each of the book’s three sections, each time speaking Hebrew (printed in Hebrew script!).
 From this, and from the choice of “Saint Liebowitz” as the book’s patron, it’s hard to escape the impression that Miller wanted to use his S-F to say something, not only about his Catholic faith, but about Judaism as well.
 It’s a book that spoke to me at an impressionable age, and has stayed at the back of my consciousness ever since.

 And now for the two questions that I can never resist posing to any new acquaintance, who are three of your favorite authors and what books are you currently reading?

 The three that come to mind are all British; I don’t know what that says.
-The first is George Gissing (1857-1903), a fantastically good, under-appreciated novelist whom I’d love to see in the canon of the Victorian greats.
-His
+The first is George Gissing (1857-1903), a fantastically good, under-appreciated novelist whom I’d

-The Dream of Scipio.
+My third favorite is contemporary: Iain Pears.
+Of his novels, I loved The Dream of Scipio.
 But An Instance of the Fingerpost is his masterpiece.
 On the surface, it’s a murder mystery set in the 17th century, but it’s really … And I can’t say what the book is really about, without spoiling it for everyone who intends to read it.
 It’s something beyond extraordinary.

 Thank you so much David for patiently answering all of my questions.
 I really enjoyed getting to know more about you and about UFO investigating, in general.

-Journal of a UFO Investigator to give away to one luck reader.
+And thanks Viking Press I have a copy of Davd Halpren's Journal of a UFO Investigator to give away to one luck reader.
 To enter please fill out the form below.

 The giveaway is open to residents of the US and Canada, and possibly a few other locations as well, though they haven't been specified.
 So on the form I have asked that you include your country of residence and if the winner lives somewhere other than the US or Canada I will check with the publisher to see if the book can be mailed there.